dragbe/cemu_graphic_packs/Mods/BreathOfTheWild_RawStamina/readme.txt

 - Yellow stamina depletes in priority
 - Custom yellow stamina gauge capacity
 - Useful for mods with custom stamina settings (don't edit the EnergyAutoRecover parameter in the Player_Link.bgparamlist file)
-- See readme.txt and rules.txt for additional information

 INSTALLATION INSTRUCTIONS
 - browse to your Cemu folder